AttorneyOnline/docs/docs/Content Creation/characters/Depreciated Options and Information about 1.x Leftovers.md

 Older char.inis may contain sections or options not mentioned in this guide.
 Here are a few of them and a brief explanation of each, for posterity:

-- `firstmode`: Technically never deprecated - `firstmode` was never used by AO2 in the first place.
-This is another holdover from AO1, and if you see this in a char.ini you can probably assume it's _very_ old.
-The purpose of `firstmode` was to work around a limitation in the unofficial Attorney Online 1.8 client which you can read more about [here.](https://sites.google.com/site/attorneyonlinedev/updates/asmallpatchandastoryaboutbuttons)
+- - `firstmode`: Technically never deprecated - `firstmode` was never used by AO2 in the first place.
+This is another holdover from AO1, and if you see this in a char.ini you can safely assume it's _very_ old.
+The purpose of `firstmode` was to dictate how many emotes were selectable on the first page of emotes, due to limitations in how Attorney Online 1.X displayed them resulting in a maximum of 20 emotes without clipping into the IC Log.
+It was altered in the unofficial Attorney Online 1.8 version as seen [here](https://web.archive.org/web/20201025015210/https://sites.google.com/site/attorneyonlinedev/updates/asmallpatchandastoryaboutbuttons) to allow for theoretically infinite emotes without this clipping issue, though it still affected how many emote buttons would display on the first page.

 - `shouts`: (Depreciated in 2.9.0, functionality merged with `chat`) Modifies the interjections, zooms, and realization flash your character will use if they aren't included in your character folder.
 These are located in `misc/`, just like `chat` - in fact, they often share a folder.